 - Shall preside at all meetings of the Board of Directors and/or Executive Committee and/or membership if the President is absent.

-- Shall assume the position of President in the event the President is unable to continue in this capacity in his or her second year.
+- Shall assume the position of President in the event the President is unable to continue in this capacity during the two year term.

-- To the extent the President deems appropriate, the President-Elect can participate as a member of committees (and shall not be counted in any enumeration of members of such committees set forth elsewhere in these Bylaws).
+- To the extent the President deems appropriate, the President-Elect can participate as an ex-officio member of committees (and shall not be counted in any enumeration of members of such committees set forth elsewhere in these Bylaws).

 In the event that the President-Elect is unable to continue in this capacity, the President, in consultation with the Nominations Committee would identify a candidate whose nomination would be brought to vote by the membership within 30 days.